pikdum's blog

-Building a WoW server in Elixir
+Building a World of Warcraft server in Elixir

 Thistle Tea is my new World of Warcraft private server project.
 You can log in, create a character, run around, and cast spells to kill mobs, with everything synchronized between players as expected for an MMO.
 It was floating around in my head to build this for a while, since I have an incurable nostalgia for early WoW.
 I first mentioned this on May 13th and didn’t expect to get any further than login, character creation, and spawning into the map.
 Here’s a recount of the first month of development.